AustinWiley/brewIQ/README.md

       ```
        * Name of the beer
        * Style
-       * Name of Brewmaster
+       * Name of Brew Master
-       * Target Brewing Date
+       * Target Brew Date
       ```
   `add gif here!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!`